mragon2/Deep-Learning-HRTEM-Images-Gold-Nanoparticles/README.md

 ### 2.2 Deep Learning with GPUs parallelization
 The folders tf2.2 and pytorch contain the deep learning scripts to run the training and test of the fully convolutional network (FCN).
 You can choose to use Tensorflow or PyTorch, depending on your preference.
 In both cases the scripts work with the simualted data saved in the folders *training_data* and *test_data*.
 Training and test are performed simultaneously.

-The codes are implemented with GPUs distribution using data and model parallelization.
+The codes are implemented with **GPUs distribution** using **data parallelization** and **model parallelization**.
 The models also benefit of the *mixed precsion* technique (https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html) Mixed precision allows to accelerate the training of DL models on GPUs with computing capability >= 7.0.
 The tensorflow implementation also benefits of the Accelerated Linear Algebra (XLA) (https://www.tensorflow.org/xla).
 Both Tensorflow and Pytorch have been implemented using custom training implentation.

 **Tensorflow**: the scripts are located in the folder tf2.2.
 There are three different implentation of the training/validation: